 - Clean your refrigerator’s coils.
 Dirty condenser coils make your fridge work harder to keep your food cool.

 - Use your stove and oven more efficiently.
-Things like turning your oven and stove off a few minutes before you are done with them helps reduce energy use.
-The built up heat will keep cooking your food for awhile after it’s turned off.
-Also be sure to use lids on pots to keep the heat in and use the right size pots for the burners to efficiently heat the food.
+Things like turning your oven and stove off a few minutes before you are done with them help reduce energy use.
+The built up heat will keep cooking your food for a while after it’s turned off.
+Also, be sure to use lids on pots to keep the heat in and use the right size pots for the burners to efficiently heat the food.
 And only preheat when needed, for things like casseroles or foods that cook for a long time, preheating isn’t always needed.